canonical/k8s-snap/docs/src/_parts/commands/k8s_bootstrap.md

-      --interactive            interactively configure the most important cluster options --name string            node name, defaults to hostname --output-format string   set the output format to one of plain, json or yaml (default "plain")
+      --interactive            interactively configure the most important cluster options --name string            node name, defaults to hostname --output-format string   set the output format to one of plain, json or yaml (default "plain") --timeout duration       the max time to wait for the command to execute (default 1m30s)
 ```

 ### SEE ALSO